DanielCreggOrganization/w10-lab-inheritance-G00471550/README.md

 -   Book: [Java: A Beginner's Guide by Herbert Schildt](https://www.accessengineeringlibrary.com/content/book/9781265242211)
 -   Online Resource: [Inheritance in Java - GeeksforGeeks](https://www.geeksforgeeks.org/inheritance-in-java/)

 Happy coding!
-Remember to test your classes and understand how inheritance affects the behavior and structure of your objects.
+Remember to test your classes and understand how inheritance affects the behaviour and structure of your objects.